Christopher Reeve: 1990s

 In 1990, Reeve starred in the American Civil War film The Rose and the Jackal, in which he played Allan Pinkerton, the head of President Lincoln's new Secret Service.
 In Williamstown, he played Death/Prince Nikolai Sirki in the play Death Takes a Holiday.

 In the early 1990s, Reeve was cast as a villain in three television films almost in a row: Bump in the Night (1991), Death Dreams (1991), and Nightmare in the Daylight (1992).
 The most notable of these was Bump in the Night, in which Reeve played a child molester who abducts a young boy.
 The movie received fair to positive reviews.
 Reeve felt it was important for parents of young children to see the film.

 In 1992, Reeve played one of the leads in Peter Bogdanovich's comedy Noises Off.
 In a 2020 book Picturing Peter Bogdanovich: My Conversations with the New Hollywood Director, Bogdanovich said, "[Reeve] was very good in that.
 He was good at comedy.
 I could tell that from the first Superman.
 He was my only choice for that part."
 In another television film, Mortal Sins, Reeve for the second time played a Catholic priest, this time hearing the confessions of a serial murderer in a role reminiscent of Montgomery Clift in Alfred Hitchcock's I Confess.
 He also acted in the short film Last Ferry Home.
-His last performance in a proper stage production was The Guardsman in Williamstown that year.
+Reeve's last performance in a proper stage production was The Guardsman in Williamstown that year.

 In the spring of 1992, Reeve attended the US premiere of Howards End where he met Ivory again.
-The next day Ivory called him and offered him a role in his new film, The Remains of the Day (1993).
+The next day, Ivory called him and offered him a role in his new film, The Remains of the Day (1993).
 The script was one of the best he had read, and he unhesitatingly took the part.
 The film was deemed an instant classic and was nominated for eight Academy Awards.
 At the 2024 screening of the film, Ivory praised Reeve's performance, saying, "He was a great guy... a very, very good actor who got trapped in Superman."
 According to Reeve's son Will, The Remains of the Day is the film that his father was most proud of.

 In 1993, Reeve starred opposite Charles Bronson in the television film The Sea Wolf, based on Jack London's novel of the same name.
 After that, he traveled to Canada to shoot a miniseries, Black Fox, co-starring Tony Todd.
 CBS released it as three films two months after Reeve's accident in 1995.
 Scenes of Reeve riding are featured heavily in the story.
 Reeve's children, Matthew and Alexandra, appear briefly in the background in the first film.